lazarospsa/MiniSocialMedia/README.md

-# flask-example
+# MiniSocialMedia

-A minimal web app developed with [Flask](http://flask.pocoo.org/) framework.
+A minimal web app developed with Flask framework & SQLite3.

-The main purpose is to introduce how to implement the essential elements in web application with Flask, including
+The main purpose is to upload texts or photos that is really funny.

+- Easy Register without emails etc.

+- Easy to use.

-- URL Building
+- Very fast.

-- Authentication with Sessions

-- Template & Template Inheritance

-- Error Handling
+- Mobile compatible

-- Integrating with *Bootstrap*

-- Interaction with Database (SQLite)

-- Invoking static resources
+- Secure

-For more basic knowledge of Flask, you can refer to [a tutorial on Tutorialspoint](https://www.tutorialspoint.com/flask/).

 ## Soon Updates

-- Make Profile page
+- Make profile page
+- Show public photos
+- Add reactions to posts
 - Make links on navbar
 - Make links on public page for users and posts